wrk226/ASA-GS_for_TSP/README.md

 ASAGS.java will receive two arguments: path, OPT
 "path" is the path of data file
 "OPT" is the appproximate optimal distance
-You may found some useful information from here [[link]](http://www.math.uwaterloo.ca/tsp/world/countries.html)
+You may found some useful information from [[here]](http://www.math.uwaterloo.ca/tsp/world/countries.html)

 ## References
 1.  **Solving the traveling salesman problem based on an adaptive simulated annealing algorithm with greedy search**<br />